As Climate Talks Begin, U.N. Chief Warns Against 'Fiddling' While The Planet Burns

 President Trump announced in 2017 that the U.S. would withdraw from the Paris accord.
 The U.S. technically remains a member until November 2020, and its official contingent in Madrid is led by Ambassador Marcia Bernicat, a senior State Department official.

-There's another delegation from the U.S., too: House Speaker Nancy Pelosi is there with a group of a fifteen Democratic members of Congress.
+There's another delegation from the U.S., too: House Speaker Nancy Pelosi is there with a group of 15 Democratic members of Congress.

-Pelosi said the U.S. is still committed to the 2015 Paris agreement, despite the Trump administration's decision to pull out.
+Pelosi said the U.S. is still committed to the 2015 Paris Agreement, despite the Trump administration's decision to pull out.

 "We're still in it," she said.